nickheyer/Mud/README.md

 You can find all currently available `.mudfiles` here: [Mud.Community](https://github.com/nickheyer/Mud.Community)

-> While mudfiles can be imported via a `repl` session using pre-processor commands like `!include_files ./helloworld.mud`, the source control management has not been implemented in Mud (though it's in it's early dev stages and work pretty well).
+> While mudfiles can be imported via a `repl` session using pre-processor commands like `!include_files ./helloworld.mud`, the source control management has not yet been implemented in Mud (though it's in it's early dev stages and close to done!).